AnggaR96s/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## Two silk worms had a race.
+They ended up in a tie.